ardhiyanyanu/demandlane-library/README.md

 # Library Management System

 This project is library management service.
-This service provides APIs to manage library operations including book inventory, user management, and borrowing/returning of books.
+This service provides APIs to manage library operations including bookEntity inventory, user management, and borrowing/returning of bookEntities.
 Full design document can be found [here](DESIGN.md).

 ## How to Run the Service